“Our chief want is someone who will inspire us to be what we know we could be.”

 It was just one of the perks of being in senior management.

 O’Neill, however, wasn’t interested in joining the club in question and informed the secretary as much.
 Immediately, she replied, “Well, you really do have to belong to this country club.
 The way it works around here is we have a bylaw that says if the chairman doesn’t belong, none of the other people in the corporation can belong.”

 O’Neill, unmoved by her plea, decided to do a little homework of his own before making his final decision.

-He quickly discovered the vast majority of people at his company were using the club for legitimate purposes such as customer entertainment, marketing, and even to support charity events.
+He quickly discovered the vast majority of people at his company were using the club for legitimate purposes such as customer entertainment, marketing (that can be taken care of by the North Carolina SEO agencies), and even to support charity events.
 But in the process of doing his research, he stumbled upon an interesting fact.
 The club in question didn’t accept just anybody for membership.
 He discovered they deliberately excluded women, blacks, and ethnic and religious minorities.

 O’Neill’s values would certainly not allow him to stand by and let something like this to continue unchecked.

 The new CEO immediately drafted a memo which he subsequently sent to Alcoa employees around the world—sixty-three thousand of them—clarifying that the company’s values would in no way support paying for its members to belong to organizations or institutions that discriminate or fail to value the dignity and worth of fellow human beings.

 Shortly after releasing his now-famous memo, the country club experienced a sudden change of heart.
 O’Neill’s bold declaration of his values in that memo compelled them to abandon their long-standing policy and begin to admit all people, regardless of race, gender, faith, or ethnic background.